Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Moreover, with a solid metal design and COB technology, the Silicon Power stays safer than most other Flash drives, from water, dust as well as any form of vibration.
 This protects whatever data you have saved, stays safe and away from any form of hardware haywire.
 As for looks, as seen in the images(rights reserved to Silicon Power) the Silicon Power C80 is simple yet elegant with a metallic casing.

 Although the Silicon Power C80 doesn’t offer higher or lower storage options or a LED indicator, when it comes to other specs like a fast read and write speed, two USB Type connectors, a wide system compatibility and a back-up as well as encryption software, the Silicon Power Go is cut above the rest.
+If you want, you can also compare its speeds with SSD specs, like those listed in SSD reviews to see how impressive this small device is.
 And so, with a solid metal build and key-ring like design, it is one of the best 64GB Flash drives you can get.
 That is if you’re willing to pay a slightly higher price for the premium design.